How to Recover Deleted Table From SQL Server

 The above-mentioned manual method does not work if you don’t have a healthy backup of your database.
 In such a situation, you can take the help of an Enterprise-Grade Level professional SQL Database Recovery tool.
 This software has the potential to recover deleted data from SQL Server without losing a single bit of data.
 By using this software, the user can also recover the permanently deleted data including views, triggers, functions, rules, etc. in just a few simple clicks and restore SQL database with different name.
 This tool shows the preview of the deleted database items in red color so that it can be easily recognizable by the user.

 Also, by using this utility users can easily recover the database items from damaged or corrupt SQL database files and restore MDF file in SQL Server.
 The graphical user interface of this tool is simple and easy to use so that a technical and non-technical user can easily use it.
 In a nutshell we can say that, for SQL server recover dropped table operation, it’s an ideal choice.

 Steps to Recover Deleted Table From SQL Server

-Step 1.
+Step-1.
 Download the Software and install it in your Windows OS system.

-Step 2. click on the Open button to load the SQL database file (.mdf file).
+Step-2. click on the Open button to load the SQL database file (.mdf file).

-Step 3.
+Step-3.
 Select a scan mode and then choose the Server version of MDF file either manually or automatically.
 Also check the box corresponding to the Recover Deleted Objects option to recover deleted database objects from SQL Server and click the OK button.

-Step 4.
+Step-4.
 Once the scanning process gets completed, preview deleted database items and press the Export button to export the recovered database.

 Also Read: How to Recover Deleted Objects in MS SQL Server